Giant panda: Reproduction

-Initially, the primary method of breeding giant pandas in captivity was by artificial insemination, as they seemed to lose their interest in mating once they were captured.
-This led some scientists to try extreme methods, such as showing them videos of giant pandas mating and giving the males sildenafil (commonly known as Viagra).
-Only recently have researchers started having success with captive breeding programs, and they have now determined giant pandas have comparable breeding to some populations of the American black bear, a thriving bear species.
-The normal reproductive rate is considered to be one young every two years.

 Giant pandas reach sexual maturity between the ages of four and eight, and may be reproductive until age 20.
 The mating season is between March and May, when a female goes into estrus, which lasts for two or three days and only occurs once a year.
 When mating, the female is in a crouching, head-down position as the male mounts her from behind.
 Copulation time ranges from 30 seconds to five minutes, but the male may mount her repeatedly to ensure successful fertilisation.
 The gestation period is somewhere between 95 and 160 days - the variability is due to the fact that the fertilized egg may linger in the reproductive system for a while before implanting on the uterine wall.
 Giant pandas give birth to twins in about half of pregnancies.
 If twins are born, usually only one survives in the wild.
 The mother will select the stronger of the cubs, and the weaker cub will die due to starvation.
 The mother is thought to be unable to produce enough milk for two cubs since she does not store fat.
 The father has no part in helping raise the cub.